atidyshirt/University/ENCE360/Assignments/assignment_2021/report/report.md

 #### Finding the optimal number of threads

 From the figures shown earlier it appears that the optimal number of threads before large falloff is between 3-4 threads.
-This is due to the fact that between 3-4 threads the gradient of the above graph is approaching $45$ degrees, meaning that in this range of threads, we are getting the maximum ratio of benefit for the least resources used, this could have something to do with the number of available cores the lab machines CPU's have,as a machine running in perfect conditions (meaning no external processes running) would have an optimum (non-blocking) thread count when the number of threads used is the same as the number of cores on the CPU, as our data seems to indicate that around 3-4 threads is where our optimum point appears to lie, this could be a contributing factor in our findings as the lab computers are quad core computers.
+This is due to the fact that between 3-4 threads the gradient of the above graph is approaching
+$45$ degrees, meaning that in this range of threads, we are getting the maximum ratio of benefit for the least resources used, this could have something to do with the number of available cores the lab machines CPU's have,as a machine running in perfect conditions (meaning no external processes running) would have an optimum (non-blocking) thread count when the number of threads used is the same as the number of cores on the CPU, as our data seems to indicate that around 3-4 threads is where our optimum point appears to lie, this could be a contributing factor in our findings as the lab computers are quad core computers.

-It is important to note that while this may be the case from our data, this will not be the case on other machines.
+It is important to note that while this may be the case from our data, this may not be the case on other machines.
 This is because different machines will have different number of CPU cores available.
 If the given CPU has more cores than than the lab computers, it is likely that its optimum thread count will be higher then that given by our data.